Bus Mode Selection and Remote Control

 > STREAM_MODE COMMAND_MODE STREAM_MODE COMMAND_MODE

-In the next section, we'll use this str_select setting.
-Note that this configuration is not saved to non-volatile memory, because we have not called save.
+In the next section, the str_select setting will be used.
+Note that this configuration is not saved to non-volatile memory, because save was not called.
 To revert back to defaults, click the 'reset' button on the EXP board, or call the reboot command.

 Connecting BGX to BGX